Wemino/EchoPatch/README.md

 - Weapon models not refreshing after loading a save with the same weapon equipped.

 > **Note**: These issues were partially fixed in the Extraction Point and Perseus Mandate expansions.

-## Framerate Limiter
-Prevents the game from running too fast by capping the maximum framerate.
-- **MaxFPS** (`MaxFPS` in `EchoPatch.ini`): Set the maximum framerate.
-A value of `0` disables the limiter, any other value enables it.
-The default value of `240` is the recommended safe value, as some high FPS optimizations may not cover higher framerates.
-- **Dynamic VSync** (`DynamicVsync` in `EchoPatch.ini`): When enabled (`1`), VSync synchronizes frame updates to your monitor’s refresh rate, reducing screen tearing.
-VSync will only be enabled if your monitor’s refresh rate is lower than `MaxFPS`, otherwise it remains off.
-Set to `0` to disable.

-## Input & Frame Drop Fixes
-- **FPS Drop Fix**: Stops the game from initializing all HID devices as a controller to prevent framerate drops over time, rather than intercepting the call as in other fixes.
-- **Input Lag Fix**: Disables the `SetWindowsHookEx` call to reduce input lag.

 ## XInput Controller Support